UKPLab/arxiv2025-generating-impact-summaries/README.md

                         correlation on subjective metrics such as insightfulness.
 Expert feedback from professors reveals strong interest in these summaries and suggests future improvements.

+This repo contains the code and data used to produce the experiments in this paper.
+Namely: 1) to generate fine-grained intents of citation contexts and 2) generate impact summaries based on the classified intents.

 Contact person: [Hiba Arnaout](mailto:hiba.arnaout@tu-darmstadt.de)